Our Location

 Most potting mixes contain enough fertilizer to last for a few months, but if your mix does not, consider adding a little bit of slow-release organic fertilizer to the base of each plant.

-Keep your strawberry pot outdoors so the blossoms can be pollinated by bees and other beneficial pollinators.
+Keep your strawberry pot outdoors so bees and other beneficial pollinators can pollinate the blossoms.
 Watch the flowers turn into berries and harvest them when they are plump and red.
 Enjoy your fresh strawberries!

 Here are some commonly-asked questions about strawberry pot planters.